Geritychina/MAC_LinkedIn/README.md

 📌 Power BI visualization <br>

-📍All right belong to the author!
+📍All right belong to the author of the cource work!

 Made with love by Gergana &trade;